Photon quantum kinetic equations and collective modes in an axion background: Discussion

 We have also addressed the effects of the axion background on the photon collective oscillations within the medium through the photon-axion interaction.
 As expected, the axion background breaks the degeneracy of right and left handed circular polarized collective modes, while the plasmon remains unaffected.
 The contribution of the axion background is of order $eg_{a\g}T(\pa a)$, where $\pa a$ is the scale associated to the variations of the axion field.
 We also considered limiting cases for the dispersion relations of the transverse collective modes; in the regime $m_D \gg \vert\q\vert$ the axion produces a shift on the oscillation frequencies of right and left handed polarized collective modes, see Eq.\eqref{frequency_shift}, while in the regime $m_D \ll \vert\q\vert\ll T$ the axion modifies their effective asymptotic masses (cf. Eq.\eqref{mass_shift}).

 It has been argued that specific photon modes in chiral media may not propagate and experience instabilities \cite{Qiu:2016hzd}.
-However, we have shown in this work that if the chiral media consists of an axion background, both right and left handed photons are propagating modes, since the assumption that the axion field acts as a background prevents those instabilities to occur.
+However, under the considerations of this work, we have shown that if the chiral media consists of an axion background, both right and left handed photons are propagating modes, since the assumption that the axion field acts as a background prevents those instabilities to occur.
 We stress that the situation would change if the axions are considered as quanta, interacting with photons through the Lagrangian of Eq.\eqref{L_photon+axion}.
 A similar reasoning and conclusion applies for the collective modes, that we have elaborated in Sec.\hyperref[Sec.II]{II}.

 A relevant scenario, that we have not considered in this work, is when the variations of the axion field are comparable to the momentum scale of the collective modes, as in that case interactions between axions and collective modes can occur, leading to interesting phenomena and possible windows for detection \cite{Raffelt:1987np,Mikheev:2009zz,Caputo:2020quz,Redell:2016alb}.